top of page

 Ocean Springs • Biloxi • D’Iberville • Gautier • Pascagoula

-A clean filter keeps airflow strong so your system doesn’t overheat during long, humid runs.
-Replace monthly in peak season.
+A clean filter keeps airflow strong.
+This helps your system avoid overheating during long, humid runs.
+Make sure to replace it monthly during peak season.

-Garden hose only.
+Use a garden hose only.
 Spray from the top down and outside-in to knock off dust and salt.
-Better airflow = colder air inside.
+Better airflow means colder air inside.

 Give the unit 2–3 feet of open space.
 Remove leaves, mulch, loose rocks, and anything the wind could fling into the fan.

 Pour a cup of white vinegar into the indoor drain line access port.
-Make sure the float switch (the little safety device that shuts your AC off when the drain backs up) is wired and working.
+Ensure the float switch (the little safety device that shuts your AC off when the drain backs up) is wired and working.

 Lightning and dirty power after an outage can fry boards.
 Ask about a whole-home surge protector and a unit-level surge module for the outdoor condenser and air handler.